Many businesses rely on vendors for essential services or products but paying these vendors can be costly and inefficient.

-We keep your businesses branding in the spotlight—meaning your users experience your branding and view your business name next to transfers received on their bank statement.
+We keep your business’ branding in the spotlight—meaning your users experience your branding and view your business name next to transfers received on their bank statement.

-For example, GOAT is an online shoe marketplace that is able to pay its sellers via the ACH Network, through an integration with Dwolla’s ACH payment API.
+For example, GOAT is an online shoe marketplace that pays its sellers via the ACH Network through an integration with Dwolla’s ACH payment API.